-If one of your 'maids is plus sized — and you don't have personal experience with plus-size shopping — there are a few things to consider to make your girl feel comfortable and confident.
+If one of your bridesmaids is plus-sized — and you don't have personal experience with plus-size shopping — there are a few things to consider to make your girl feel comfortable and confident.
 Are you the bridesmaid to be?
 Give your friend a few parameters to ensure she'll pick something you like.
 Whether you're choosing or shopping for plus-size bridesmaid dresses, follow these tips for the ultimate in figure flattery.

 Before you settle on a style or designer, make sure they accommodate all the sizes your party needs.
 Many popular bridal outfitters offer up to size 16, with maybe a handful of styles available in 18 and 20.
-But true plus size doesn't even start until size 16.
-The last thing you want is for the other bridesmaids to purchase non-refundable dresses, only to have one friend stuck without even a workable option.
+But true plus-size doesn't even start until size 16.
+The last thing you want is for the other bridesmaids to purchase non-refundable dresses, only to have one friend stuck without a single workable option.

 If you have the freedom to choose your style, pick a dress that shows off your favorite feature.
 If you love the definition of your collarbone, try an off-the-shoulder number.
 Got an amazing décolletage?
 Play it up with a sweetheart or V-neckline.
 Emphasize your waist by adding a sash or choosing a dress with a cinched waist — mermaid and fit-and-flare silhouettes work just as well, too.

 Every woman has areas she'd like to deemphasize.
 A-line shapes are forgiving to the thighs while showing off the waist.
-Or, Chan suggests, lace illusion sleeves, which is a stylish way to flatter upper arms.
+Or, Chan suggests lace illusion sleeves as a stylish way to flatter upper arms.
 And in general, she says, soft draping or ruching over the belly, bust, or backside also enhance figures.

 If you can, ask your bride to consider a dress in a more substantial fabric, such as a stretch satin, heavy jersey, or taffeta (so long as it's not too stiff).
 It provides a degree of support without showing off every ripple, crease, and dimple.